 It’s a short period of time in which you dedicate yourself to one or two projects, from “gate” to “gate” (the place you last left off to the place you intend to get).

 Why?
-Because Monday to Friday is a time frame that people with normal jobs work well with, and people with normal jobs have bosses and deadlines that creatives and the self-employed don’t have.
+Because Monday to Friday is when people with normal jobs work, and they have bosses and deadlines that creatives and the self-employed don’t always have.
 So we have to pick our deadlines and watch where our energy goes, and we often don’t keep normal workweeks.
 Weekends are the bookends by which certain things might get done, but one problem of being your own boss is things can trail off… and get interrupted.